paradigm-lab/Frontend/JavaScript/README.md

 - querySelectorAll('selector')
 	* Return all elements in the document that matches a specified CSS selector
 	* You can select multiple elements with multiple selectors separated by commas
+	* It selects element line by line from top to bottom.

 - foreach() method executes a provided function once for each array element.
 	* uses function as a paramenter